partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 1. Download and install Open Broadcaster Software (OBS) from [obsproject.com](https://obsproject.com/download)
 1. Install AWS Amplify CLI using this command `npm install -g @aws-amplify/cli`
-1. Clone the UnicornTrivia project repository using `git clone https://github.com/wizage/UnicornTriviaWorkshop.git` **This will change**
+1. Clone the UnicornTrivia project repository using `git clone https://github.com/awslabs/aws-amplify-unicorntrivia-workshop`
-1. Intall the amplify livestream plugin `npm install -g <insert url>` or cd into `AmplifyElementalPlugin` and run `npm install -g`
+1. Install the amplify livestream plugin by moving into `AmplifyElementalPlugin` directory and running `npm install -g`

 ## Live Streaming Service Walkthrough

+*** ADD SUMMARY ***

 1. First, open a terminal and navigate to your root directory of the AdminPanel.
 1. Run `amplify init`.
 This command creates new AWS backend resources (in this case a single S3 bucket to host your cloudformation templates) and pull the AWS service configurations into the app!
 1. Follow the prompts as shown in the below Image.